nzuguem/java-native-compilation-workshop/README.md

 - **Memory consumption of the executed program** -> `<VALUE> kb rss`

 ## Content
-- [Basic compilation in Java](00-basic-compilation) 👉🏼 How the JIT Compiler works
+1. [Basic compilation in Java](00-basic-compilation) 👉🏼 How the JIT Compiler works
-- [GraalVM JIT Compiler](01-graalvm-jit-compiler) 👉🏼 Installing and testing GraalVM JIT
+2. [GraalVM JIT Compiler](01-graalvm-jit-compiler) 👉🏼 Installing and testing GraalVM JIT
-- [GraalVM AOT Compiler](02-graalvm-aot-compiler) 👉🏼 Discover the Ahead Of Time (AOT) compilation with GraalVM
+3. [GraalVM AOT Compiler](02-graalvm-aot-compiler) 👉🏼 Discover the Ahead Of Time (AOT) compilation with GraalVM
+4. [Spring Boot Native - AOT](03-springboot) 👉🏼 Discover the Ahead Of Time (AOT) compilation with Spring Boot + GraalVM